VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Introduction

-First, they are sent over the network whenever the consumer interacts with the website.
-Therefore, they are vulnerable to passive eavesdropping (over a long period of time).
-Clearly, this is a concern in case of any flaws or inadequacies in the security of the underlying communication channel.
+First, in the general case, there is no requirement for a cookie's value to be unguessable.
+A recent large-scale study~\cite{Gonzalez2017} found cookie values containing URLs, email addresses, timestamps, and even JSON objects.
+Although \emph{authentication cookies} are designed to be unguessable, these would typically only be used once the user has logged into an account.

-Second, consumers must store their cookies securely, since otherwise an attacker (who copies/hijacks stored cookies from the consumer's device, e.g., via spyware) could use them to request all of the consumer's data.
-This is a challenging issue since the number of cookies to be stored might become quite large.
-Third, since cookies are essentially symmetric authentication tokens, they cannot be cryptographically bound to specific requests.
-For example, the same cookie would be sent with either a data access request or a data deletion request.
-This means that the request must be sent via a secure channel to prevent a network adversary from performing undetected modifications.
+Second, cookies are used (i.e., sent over the network) whenever the consumer interacts with the website.
+Although secure communication channels (e.g., TLS) can protect cookies in transit, the MITRE ATT\&CK framework lists several recent examples of techniques for stealing web cookies~\cite{mitre-cookies}.

-Motivated by aforementioned issues, we construct \sys{}, a framework that allows {\em accountless} consumers to request their data in a private manner, while allowing website operators to efficiently and securely verify these requests.
+Third, consumers must protect the cookies stored on their devices, especially considering e.g., client-side spyware, even after the cookies expire.
+Secure storage may become more challenging as the number of stored cookies increases, since consumers should not delete cookies for which they might subsequently issue a \vcr.
+If an adversary can guess or obtain the cookie through any of the above vectors, they would be able to request, modify, or delete all the consumer's data.

-\sys is based on one-to-one mapping of Web sessions with consumer-generated public keys.
-More specifically, at session initiation, consumers generate a public key (a \vcr key) and supply it to the Web server.
-At a later time, to exercise their rights on data collected during a session, consumers digitally sign their request using the private key corresponding to the \vcr key for the session.
+Motivated by aforementioned issues, we construct \sys{}, a first-of-its-kind framework that allows {\em accountless} consumers to request their data in a private manner, while allowing website operators to efficiently and securely verify such requests. \sys introduces a one-to-one mapping between Web sessions and consumer-generated public keys.
+At session initiation, the consumer generates a public key (a \vcr public key) and supplies it to the server.
+At a later time, the consumer digitally signs its request using the private key corresponding to the \vcr public key for the session.

-To ensure consumer privacy, our key derivation mechanism uses unlinkable public keys derived from a single master public key and only requires secure storage of a small secret (a master private key), regardless of the number of consumer devices.
-This private key is only accessed when generating \vcr{s} and can be protected using existing secure key storage mechanisms, such as hardware-based key stores. \sys works with Web sessions out-of-the-box and servers only need minimal changes in order to adopt it.
+To ensure consumer privacy, our key derivation mechanism uses unlinkable public keys derived from a single master public key.
+This also allows \sys to only require consumers to securely store a single private key, regardless of the number of sessions they have generated.
+Moreover, since this private key is only needed when generating \vcr{s}, it can be protected using well-known secure key storage mechanisms (e.g., hardware security device).